jmvlangen/modular-method-package/examples/literature/Dieulefait-Urroz-2009.rst

    [(256,)] if ('A', 'B') == (1, 0) mod 2

 We compute the newforms at these levels and verify that there are indeed 22 of them as the article states.
-Here we count all galois conjugates.
+Here we count all Galois conjugates.

 ::